-A long piece of ribbon or sparkly twine work perfectly.
-Loop the ribbon around the wreath hang it over the top of the door and secure it inside by tying it to the letterbox fitting.
+A long piece of ribbon or sparkly twine works perfectly.
+Loop the ribbon around the wreath, hang it over the top of the door and secure it inside by tying it to the letterbox fitting.

 if your front door already has a door knocker, you can tie the ribbon to it to hang your Christmas wreath without any damage

 A top tip is to use a festive ribbon

 Over the door, wreath hangers are a popular choice as they are the easiest and most secure way to hang a wreath with no attachments.
 Available in a wide range of festive or plain designs and colours in either metal or plastic.

 They are designed with a curved hook that holds the wreath on the front, and a square flat edge sits snugly over the top of your front door.